 For example, you may be able to use your card to get up to $500 in cash, but you may have a daily limit of $200.
 These are just examples, and each credit card company has its own limits and rules, so check your card agreement.

-It’s also important to note that if you use your card to send a Moneygram or Western Union, some credit card issuers count that as a cash advance, limiting your daily total.
+Keep in mind that if you use your card to send a MoneyGram or Western Union, some credit card issuers may consider that a cash advance.
+This may affect your daily total limit.